 Fully accredited with the Commission on Collegiate Nursing Education (CCNE) for another ten years!!
 The Board of Commissioners acted in its spring meeting to grant accreditation to the baccalaureate degree program in nursing at Louisiana College for 10 more years, extending to June 30th of 2023.
 We are delighted with this news and want to thank all of our agency partners, alumni and friends of the Division of Nursing for partnering with us during our fall 2012 site visits with CCNE and the Louisiana State Board of Nursing.

 AACN UPDATE released Jan.
 30th 2013 regarding the employment of new nursing graduates ... https://mail.google.com/mail/?shva=1#inbox/13c8d607a5dd0917

-The Pinning Ceremony for nursing graduates will be held on Friday, May 16th, 2014 at 5 pm.
+The Pinning Ceremony and reception for nursing graduates will be held on Friday, May 16th, 2014 at 5 pm.
 All are welcome.
-If you would like to attend the Student Nurses Association Banquet at 7 pm (that will following the Pinning Ceremony) please reserve tickets by contacting the Division of Nursing office email@example.com
+Enquiries can be made by contacting the Division of Nursing office firstname.lastname@example.org